Orchestral Mockups in Film Scoring

 What's Next?

-When taken for credit, Orchestral Mockups in Film Scoring can be applied towards these associated programs:
+When taken for credit, Orchestral Mockups in Film Scoring can be applied towards the completion of these related programs:

 Questions?